Volkswagen maintenance: cost, plans and service schedule

 “We were stranded in the middle of a 1,200-mile road trip due to a faulty turbo system in the 2022 Tiguan we had purchased 2 months prior,” wrote Jerry, a ConsumerAffairs reviewer from North Carolina.

-Eventually, the complimentary maintenance plan and factory warranty on your Volkswagen will end, and once that happens, you’re on the hook for the full cost of maintaining your vehicle and repairing it when it breaks down.
-However, there are ways you can potentially take some of that financial burden off your shoulders.
+Eventually, the complimentary maintenance plan and factory warranty on your Volkswagen will end, and you’ll be on the hook for the full cost of maintaining your vehicle and repairing it when it breaks down.
+However, you can potentially take some of that financial burden off your shoulders.

 Volkswagen offers Volkswagen Care Maintenance Plans for 2014 and newer vehicles, letting you prepay for maintenance services.
 This can potentially save you money by locking in your maintenance costs early as a hedge against inflation or rising prices.